 4 Days Of Culture

 Step away from the beach and head north for a look into Thai culture.
 Visit the ancient 800-year-old city of Chiang Mai.
 Home to over 300 temples, we’ve trimmed it down to our top 10 temples in Chiang Mai.
-Known as the Culture Capital of the North, Chiang Mai holds within its crumbling brick walls temples that date back to 1200’s.
+Known as the Culture Capital of the North, Chiang Mai holds within its crumbling brick walls temples that date back to the 1200’s.
 The city of Chiang Mai is markedly different than the rest of Thailand.
 Chaing Mai has a good mix of new and old while having a very trendy, university city, vibe.
 It’s a must for any trip and a great stop for two weeks in Thailand.
 There are a ton of things to do in Chiang Mai you’ll be glad to have a least 4 days in Northern Thailand.

 We’ve lived in Chiang Mai on and off for over 3 years.
 It is our home away from home, living in Chiang Mai is just like being at home.
 We’ve spent Christmas in Thailand three times and two of those were in Chiang Mai.
 This past Christmas we got Christmas gifts that will last a lifetime, we both got Sak Yant tattoos to protect us while traveling.
 Yes, we got tattooed by a monk in Thailand!

 For the craziest and wettest festival plan your visit so you’ll be in Chiang Mai to ring in the Thai New Year where the Songkran Chiang Mai festival is in full effect.
 Every April 13-15th the city turns into the world’s largest squirt gun fight!